10 MIN READ

 Are you getting paid what you're worth?
 How do you know what you're worth?
-And Is your idea of worth tied to the job you do or your analysis of your personal worth?
+And how can you make sure your salary reflects this?

-These are the types of questions you need to explore before you contemplate asking for and negotiating a raise in pay.
-For many people, their compensation level is tied to their sense of self-worth.
-The more money the make, the more successful they are, the better at their job they are, the better person they are, or so they believe.
+For many people, their compensation level is key to their sense of self-worth.
+The more money they make, the more successful they are, the better at their job they are, and the better person they are – or so they believe.

 To determine the value of your position you need to do your research.
 You also need to spend time planning and preparing for your negotiation.
 The more confidence you have that what you are asking for is reasonable and defensible, the less likely your arguments will be refuted or ignored.
 Some research to consider includes: